2014 Little League World Series: Crossover games

-Teams that lose their first two games get to play a crossover game against a team from the other side of the bracket that also lost its first two games.
-These games are labeled Game A and Game B. Their purpose is to provide the teams who are already eliminated with the opportunity to play a third game.
+Teams that lost their first two games played a crossover game against a team from the other side of the bracket that also lost its first two games.
+These games were labeled Game A and Game B. This provided teams who were already eliminated the opportunity to play a third game.

 Consolation game

 The consolation game is played between the loser of the United States championship and the loser of the International championship.

 World Championship

-Mo'ne Davis

-Philadelphia pitcher Mo'ne Davis was the first American female to participate in the Little League World Series (LLWS) since 2004 and the first female to pitch a winning LLWS game.
-The 13-year-old Davis became the first Little Leaguer featured on the cover of Sports Illustrated, as well as one of the youngest athletes to appear on the cover.

 Jackie Robinson West

 Team Jackie Robinson West was the first all black team to compete in the tournament in several decades.
 Hailing from the Washington Heights area of Chicago, the team made it all the way to the World Championship before ultimately falling to a team from South Korea.

 As the team rose to prominence, Evergreen Park, Illinois, Little League official Chris Janes began to investigate personal information pertaining to players of the Jackie Robinson West team, finding that multiple players on the team lived outside the team's designated boundary region.
 He later discovered that the team had used a falsified boundary map which covered a wider area than other teams in the region had agreed to.
 On February 11, 2015, based on Chris Janes' findings, the team's wins and U.S. titles were forfeited for its use of ineligible players.
 The U.S. title was retroactively awarded to Mountain Ridge Little League of Las Vegas.
-The Great Lakes title was also stripped from Jackie Robinson West, and given to the team they beat in the championship, New Albany, Indiana.
+The Great Lakes title was also stripped from Jackie Robinson West, and given to the team they beat in the regional championship, New Albany, Indiana.